 Practice and improve your speaking, listening, reading and writing, grammar and vocabulary.
 Learn to communicate, in English, in a stress-free environment.
-We offer morning, evening and night English classes that include six (6) levels from beginner to intermediate and four (4) levels 7 to 10 intermediate, upper intermediate, advanced and mastery level.
+We offer morning, evening and night English classes that include twelve (12) levels for beginner, intermediate and advanced level students.

 Mandatory English Language Classes are twice (2) a week.

 Tuesdays and Thursdays 9:00-10:30am, 6:30-8:00pm an 8:00-9:30pm.